Wednesday 31st Jul 2019

 Invoice factoring is often bundled with expert credit management services, which can be a huge boon for small businesses that don’t have the manpower that’s needed to chase unpaid invoices and send payment reminders.

 Conversely, invoice discounting facilities allow you to retain control of the collection process.
 This can be a boon if your business is keen to maintain control of customer communications, but it does mean that invoice discounting is less suitable for businesses that lack a dedicated collections team, or businesses that frequently struggle to collect on overdue invoices.

 Generally speaking, invoice discounting facilities are used to leverage cash from your entire ledger, which means you’ll forward every invoice to your lender, and then settle your debts as you collect from your clients.
 Invoice factoring solutions can provide you with slightly more control: Allowing you to pick and choose the invoices that you “sell” to your lender, which can be very useful if you want to tailor your financing solution to the changing needs of - say - a seasonal business that’s flush with cash in the summer, but hard up during the winter months.

 Invoice discounting vs. invoice factoring: which solution is right for my business?

 Picking the right kind of invoice financing can be hard, and the right answer often depends entirely on the needs of your business.
 If you’re struggling to pick between invoice discounting and factoring facility, we’d encourage you to get in touch.
-You can also read more about invoice discounting here, or click here to learn more about invoice factoring.
 When taking out important finance facilities such as this, it’s also worth considering getting independent advice.